Back to California

 Plain English Breakdown

-Medi-Cal: Program of All-Inclusive Care for Elderly Rates
+Medi-Cal: Program of All-Inclusive Care for the Elderly (PACE) Rates

 What This Bill Does

-• Removes the requirement for the State Department of Health Care Services to consult with PACE organizations when setting payment rates.
+• Removes the need for the State Department of Health Care Services to consult with PACE organizations when setting capitation rates.

-• Requires the department to notify PACE organizations about proposed payment rates at least two months before submitting them for federal approval.
+• Requires the department to notify PACE organizations about proposed rates at least 60 days before submitting them for federal approval.

-• Requires the department to respond in writing to any comments or questions from PACE organizations within one month before submission.
+• Requires written responses from the department to any comments or questions from PACE organizations within 30 days of submission.

-• Allows the department to set a reasonable deadline for when PACE organizations must submit their feedback on proposed rates.
+• Allows the department to set a reasonable deadline for PACE organizations to submit feedback on proposed rates.

 Who It Names or Affects